About Canada's health care system

 • tax rebates to public institutions for health services

-• deductions for private health insurance premiums for the self-employed
+• deductions for private health insurance premiums for people who are self-employed

 Page details